 Dividend Yield = Annual Dividends / Current Market Price of Share

 Price Earnings Ratio (P/E)

-Price Earnings (P/E) ratio is the most important ratio for the investors.
-It point outs the level of confidence of the investors about the future prosperity of the company.
+This (P/E) ratio is the most important ratio for the investors.
+It points out the level of confidence of the investors about the future prosperity of the company.
 A little confidence in the company is represented by P/E of 1 while P/E of 20 expresses the very high confidence of the investors about the future of the company.
 P/E is given by the following formula

 Price Earnings Ratio (P/E) = Current Market Price of Share / EPS